-The Principal may also consider further disciplinary action.
+The Head of School may also consider further disciplinary action.
 If a student submits work to the IB, which is later recognized as having been produced dishonestly, GPS Brookes Kochi will follow the procedures as laid out in the regulations of the IBO.

-Repeated offenses may result in expulsion.
+Repeated offences may result in expulsion.